 This is a flow-based phenotypic assay used to measure cell surface expression of HLA-DR, CD14, and other lineage markers used to describe human myeloid derived suppressor cells.
 PBMCs are stained with a panel of antibodies conjugated with different fluorochromes to allow identification of the CD14+ myeloid subset of cells that are negative for lineage markers of T, B, and NK cells.
 The myeloid cells are then evaluated for class II HLA-DR expression.
 MDSC have been described as the subset of CD14+Lin- cells that are negative or low for HLA-DR expression.

-This assay is used to estimate the titer of antibodies specific to one or more tumor-associated antigens, including cancer-testis (CT) antigens such as NY-ESO-1, in human serum or plasma samples.
-We have a panel of over 20 verified antigens for which tumor serology ELISA assays can be run, allowing monitoring of potential changes in particular tumor antigen-specific antibody responses during the course of cancer immunotherapy.
+These assays are used to estimate the titer of antibodies specific to one or more tumor-associated antigens, including cancer-testis (CT) antigens such as NY-ESO-1, in human serum or plasma samples.
+The IMF has a panel of over 20 verified antigens for which tumor serology ELISA assays can be run, allowing monitoring of potential changes in particular tumor antigen-specific antibody responses during the course of cancer immunotherapy.
 For a broader seromics evaluation of antibody specificities, samples can also be tested in the IMF using commercially available human protein microarrays that are spotted with over 16,000 full-length human self proteins that cover over 80% of the proteome to identify potential autoantibodies that may arise during immune therapy and which may be associated with clinical response or toxicity.

 Commercially available, multi-array immunoassay kits from Meso Scale Discovery can be used for the detection of multiple cytokines in serum, plasma, or tissue culture supernatants by electrochemiluminescence detection technology.
 Kits consist of plates coated with up to ten different antibodies specific for individual cytokines or other protein analytes, allowing simultaneous detection of multiple biomarkers from a single small volume sample.
 Typical cytokines assessed include a 10-plex panel that measures IFN-γ, IL-1β, IL-2, IL-4, IL-6, IL-8, IL-10, IL-12p70, IL-13, and TNF-α.